SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/jobs/examples/index.md

 ### Using the flex QOS for charging discount for variable-time jobs on KNL

-Variable-time jobs, specifying a shorter amount of time that a job should run, increase the backfill opportunities for the jobs, therefore users will see a better queue turnaround with variable-time jobs.
+Variable-time jobs, specifying a shorter amount of time that a job should run, increase backfill opportunities, meaning users will see a better queue turnaround.
-In addition, the process of job resubmitting can be automated, so users can run a long job in multiple shorter chunks with a single job script (See the automated job script sample below).
+In addition, the process of job resubmitting can be automated, so users can run a long job in multiple shorter chunks with a single job script (see the automated job script sample below).
-However, variable-time jobs incur (extra) checkpoint/restart overheads from splitting a longer job into multiple shorter ones.
+However, variable-time jobs incur checkpoint/restart overheads from splitting a longer job into multiple shorter ones.
-In order to compensate this overhead, and also to encourage users to use Cori KNL where more backfill opportunities are available, we have created a flex QOS on Cori KNL with charging discount for the variable-time jobs.
+To compensate for this overhead and to encourage users to use Cori KNL where more backfill opportunities are available, we have created a flex QOS on Cori KNL (#SBATCH -q flex) with a charging discount for variable-time jobs.
-Users are encouraged to use the flex QOS (use #SBATCH -q flex) with their variable-time jobs on Cori KNL.
 See the [Queues and Policy page for Cori KNL](http://docs.nersc.gov/jobs/policy) for more details on the flex QOS.

 !!! note
         * The flex QOS is free of charge currently.
 The discount rate is subject to change.
-        * The flex QOS is available only on Cori KNL.
         * Variable-time jobs work with any QOS on Cori and Edison, but the charging discount is available only with the flex QOS on Cori KNL.

 ### Annotated example - automated variable-time jobs